musakajehova/Recruitment_System_Backend/README.md

 ## Notes

-Time zone is changed to south africa
+- Time zone is changed to south africa
+-

 ## Authentication

+The default authentication classes set in settings are:
+- BasicAuthentication
+- SessionAuthentication
+- TokenAuthentication

+## Permissions

-The default authentica
+The default permissions set in settings are:
+- IsAuthenticated
+- IsAdminUser

+Using the role field in person model, two custom permissions were created:
+- IsRecruiter
+- IsAdministator

 ## API Endpoints
 http://127.0.0.1:8000/